One Way Trump Could Honor Military Veterans? Stop Deporting Them

 “You’re talking about veterans.
 You’re saying you want to help them.
 How are you gonna fix the VA?
 How are you gonna do all this stuff?”
 Vargas said.
 “Help these guys.
 It’s easy — the whole country will applaud you.”

-Nobody knows for sure how many veterans have been deported, though as part of a 2016 study, the ACLU was able to identify 239 foreign-born veterans who had been removed from the United States.
+Nobody knows for sure how many veterans have been deported, though as part of a 2016 study, the American Civil Liberties Union was able to identify 239 foreign-born veterans who had been removed from the United States.
 But those numbers are low.
 Nearly all of the veterans were identified by aid groups like the Tijuana-based Deported Veterans Support House, where the lawmakers’ meeting occurred Saturday.
 Activists said they routinely find former service members in Tijuana and other border towns where the US deports thousands of Mexicans each day.
 In fact, Gomez was one of several men who’d only heard of the Support House, which vets call the “bunker,” last week.
-Run by Hector Barajas, a 40-year-old Army veteran of Desert Storm who was deported in 2010, the bunker provides deported vets with temporary shelter, assistance in accessing pensions and other benefits, and help getting on their feet in Tijuana.
+Run by Hector Barajas, a 40-year-old Army veteran who was deported in 2010, the bunker provides deported vets with temporary shelter, assistance in accessing pensions and other benefits, and help getting on their feet in Tijuana.
 It told the lawmakers it confirms the military background of each individual who come there for help.

 They include ex-soldiers who served in wars spanning Vietnam to Iraq and Afghanistan, and most say they came to the United States as children and got green cards before enlisting.
 Many allege that recruiters either made false promises that they’d receive expedited citizenship or that it would be bestowed upon them when they swore their oath to the military.